Skip to main content

 • “It's a fun game, a good take on what Doom 2016 did, and for a UE5 game, it looks and runs great.”

-• “To the people who made this game, love you <3 this is a dream come true for an FPS veteran.
+• “To the people who made this game, love you <3 this is a dream come true to an FPS veteran.
 The atmosphere, the gameplay, the guns, the sounds, the soundtrack, character design, UI, it's all perfect.
 The cherry on top is that it runs great without any stutters.”

-• “Since the new game plus update, which I think new game plus should have been a feature already included in the game on release, the game is inconsistent on registering achievement progress, and becomes more and more unstable, from exponentially more frequent stutters to full-on freezes and crashes.”
+• “Since the new game plus update, which I think new game plus should have been a feature already included in the game on release, the game is inconsistent on registering achievement progress, and becomes more and more unstable, from exponentially more frequent stutters to full on freezes and crashes.”

 • grinding

-8 mentions Positive Neutral Negative
+9 mentions Positive Neutral Negative

 • “I do think it is a tad on the expensive side as I could have completed this in about 5 hours on brutal if I wasn't farming achievements (good luck with 'Untouchable', it's by far the hardest in the game).”